djon2003/DNS-323/README.md

 > Let's put aside all my doubts and start this new phase.

-> The three following subsections are inspired by http://www.cyrius.com/debian/orion/d-link/dns-323/install/.
+> The two following subsections are inspired by http://www.cyrius.com/debian/orion/d-link/dns-323/install/.

 ### Replacing original firmware